If you like venturing out of the Hills and exploring, here are a few day trips that we really enjoy.

 PALM BEACH

 If you set out early, Palm Beach is a lovely spot to visit for the day.
-The drive is pleasant and you can enjoy some great house porn along the way!
+The drive is pleasant if there’s not too much traffic.
 Once there, it depends how you want to spend your day.
-You can just hit the beach and relax – no judging here!
-There’s a surf side and a bay side.
+You can just hit the beach and relax – no judging!
+There’s a surf side and a bay side to explore.
 There’s also the great walk up to the lighthouse that gets your blood pumping – the view is absolutely incredible!
-There are lots of eateries and there’s a playground too.
+There are lots of cafes and eateries and there’s a playground too.